jbarbam/SPFx/webparts/who-is-who/README.md

 ## Approving requested Graph API permissions

-1. Move to the SharePoint tenant administrative UIs located at `https://<tenant>-admin.sharepoint.com`
+1. Move to the SharePoint tenant administrative UIs located at `https://<tenant>-admin.sharepoint.com`.

 1. Move to **API management** under the **Advance** left menu option to see the currently pending permission requests.
-Notice that the request for `User.Read.All, Presence.Read.All` permissions for in Graph API is pending for approval
+Notice that the request for `User.Read.All, Presence.Read.All` permissions for in Graph API is pending for approval.

     ![API management](./assets/who-is-who-api-admin.png)

-1. Select the pending permissions row and choose **Approve or reject** from the toolbar
+1. Select the pending permissions row and choose **Approve or reject** from the toolbar.

     ![Approve or reject](./assets/who-is-who-approve-menu.png)

-1. Review the requested permissions in the left panel and choose **Approve**
+1. Review the requested permissions in the left panel and choose **Approve**.

     ![Approve](./assets/who-is-who-approve.png)